raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> [1, 0, 1, 1, 1]
 ```

-We can tell from careful inspection that for non-negative naturals within implementation bounds, `toBinary` and `fromBinary` are inversions of eacxh other.
-But even with such a simple function, it requries careful examination to determine that they are inversions of each other.
+We can tell from careful inspection that for non-negative naturals within implementation bounds, `toBinary` and `fromBinary` are inversions of each other.
+But even with such a simple function, it requires examination to determine that they are inversions of each other.

-This is especially true because the two functions are written in different styles, one uses a `do... while` loop, the ther `.forEach` loop, and the ways in which they do basic arithmetic aren't obviously symmetrical the way   `n => n + 1` and `n => n - 1` are.
+This is especially true because the two functions are written in different styles, one uses a `do... while` loop, the other a `for... of` loop, and the ways in which they do basic arithmetic aren't obviously symmetrical the way `n => n + 1` and `n => n - 1` are.

 Let's approach this problem from the perspective of making it easier to generate two functions that are inversions of each other.
 We'll use function composition to help.